PaulHBartley/mkproj/INSTALL.md

 ## Compatibility
 The functions have been tested in **GNU bash, version 5.0.17** on **Ubuntu 20.04**.
-They should work in other bash 5.0+ environments (assuming Python 3.5+ and Git are installed).
+They should work in other bash 5.0+ environments (assuming Python 3.5+, Git, and Curl are installed).

 ## Dependencies
 - Python 3.5+ (tested with Python 3.8.5)
 - Python venv module
 - Git
+- Curl

 ## Bash environment variables needed for connecting to GitHub:
 (define these in the `~/.bashrc` file)